A collective of students striving to build better cities.

 Opportunities in NYC & Beyond

-CUSP Experiential Scholars will be responsible for securing their own internships or research positions.
+CUSP Experiential Scholars will be responsible for securing their own internships or guided research.
 Depending on a student’s personal goals, opportunities can be found at NYC agencies, nonprofits, niche consulting firms, startups, within NYU, and more.
 We also welcome students to take advantage of opportunities outside New York City upon approval from the CUSP Education Team.

 Reach towards your professional aspirations in areas such as:

-- A continuing student who has successfully completed at least 18 NYU CUSP credits prior to April 2024.
+2. A continuing student who has successfully completed at least 18 NYU credits prior to the summer term.

-Opportunities must be demonstrably related to topics covered in the MS in Applied Urban Science & Informatics degree, to the scholarship committee’s discretion.
+Opportunities must be demonstrably related to topics covered in the MS in Applied Urban Science & Informatics degree to the scholarship committee's discretion.
+Participants are required to concurrently enroll in “CP-GY 9911 - CUSP - Internship for MS I” or “CP-GY 9921 - CUSP Internship for MS II” for 1.5 credits each enrollment with Pass/Fail grading.

 Students are responsible for abiding by the Tandon Graduate Academic Bulletin regarding Internship Policies and Guidelines.